rieille9/UPR-Health-Explorer/README.md

 # Health & Rights Observatory

 ## Background
-This repository hosts the code and files used to develop the "Health & Rights Observatory", available at:
+This repository hosts the code and files used to develop the "Health & Rights Observatory", accessible at:
 <https://cehdi-haro.share.connect.posit.cloud/>

 ## Install